Schweinfurt–Regensburg mission: Schweinfurt strike force

 Inside German airspace, the Bf 109 G-6 fighters of 5 Staffel/JG 11, which had pioneered the fitment of the Werfer-Granate 21 unguided air-to-air rocket weapon system to the Luftwaffe's single engine day fighter force the previous day, as well as the similarly armed rocket-launching twin-engined Bf 110 Zerstörer heavy fighters, including night fighters, joined the battle as more than 300 fighters from 24 bases opposed the raid.
 At 14:36 the force diverged from the morning's route at Worms, Germany, alerting the German defenders that the target was Schweinfurt.

 Losses among the 57 B-17s of the lead wing were so severe that many among its airmen considered the possibility that the wing might be annihilated before reaching the target.
 However, 15 miles from Schweinfurt, the opposing fighters, after shooting down 22 bombers, disengaged and landed to refuel and re-arm in order to attack the force on its way out.
 Five miles from Schweinfurt, German anti-aircraft guns began firing an effective flak barrage into the path of the bomber force.

-At 14:57 approximately 40 B-17s remained of the lead wing when it dropped its bombs on the target area containing five factories and 30,000 workers, followed over a 24-minute span by the remainder of the force.
+At 14:57 approximately 40 B-17s remained of the lead wing, when it dropped its bombs on the target area containing five factories and 30,000 workers, followed over a 24-minute span by the remainder of the force.
 Each wing found increasingly heavy smoke from preceding bomb explosions a hindrance to accuracy.
 183 bombers dropped 424.3 tons of bombs, including 125 tons of incendiary bombs.

 Three B-17s were shot down by flak over Schweinfurt.
-Fifteen minutes after leaving the target each task force circled over the town of Meiningen to reassemble its formations, then continued west toward Brussels.
-At approximately 15:30 German fighters renewed their attacks, concentrating now on damaged bombers.
-Between 16:20 and 17:00 a covering force of 93 P-47s and 95 Spitfires arrived to provide withdrawal support, claiming 21 fighters shot down, but eight more bombers were lost before the force reached the North Sea, where three more crash-landed.
+Fifteen minutes after leaving the target, each task force circled over the town of Meiningen to reassemble its formations, then continued west toward Brussels.
+At approximately 15:30, German fighters renewed their attacks, concentrating now on damaged bombers.
+Between 16:20 and 17:00 a covering force of 93 P-47s and 95 Spitfires arrived to provide withdrawal support, claiming 21 fighters shot down.
+Eight more bombers were lost before the force reached the North Sea, where three more crash-landed.
 The Schweinfurt force lost a total of 36 bombers.